Emergency Dentistry in Cary

 Prolonging the time between injuring one’s teeth and seeing an emergency dentist will only increase the chance of the issue causing irreversible damage.
 By seeking treatment with us, we will provide the necessary help to stop the pain and prevent further injury or tooth loss.

 If your tooth has been damaged or you are in pain, call us right away so that we can schedule your appointment and treat the issue quickly.
 Our friendly team will do our best to accommodate your schedule and ensure that you can get back to a life that is free from oral pain.
+We can even replace a crown in just one visit with CEREC Same-Day Crowns.

 If you need an emergency dentist, do not hesitate to contact us as soon as possible for professional dental treatment.